 Or at least, you can if your signage solution allows for rapid changes in content that can be scheduled in advance.

-The next steps for marquee signage
+The next steps for signs for schools

 The gold standard is marquee signage as a part of an integrated signage system that gives you schoolwide communication you can schedule, adapt, and manage from anywhere.